-3.17 Install 1N4148 diodes
+3.19 Install 1N4148 diodes

-There are 4 small glass red-ish coloured diodes, D1, D2, D4 and D5.
-Note that D1, D2 and D5 are installed flat on the PCB (see photo, right).
-D4 is installed vertically, (see photo, far right).
+There are 5 small glass red-ish coloured diodes, D1, D2, D4, D5 and D6, which are all installed flat on the PCB.

 In all cases it is critical to install the diodes the right way around, these are a polarised component and must only be installed in the PCB with the correct orientation!
-In the case of D1, D2 and D5, the PCB silkscreen printing shows a white stripe at the end of the diode body which must match the black stripe on the left end of the diode (photo above).
+The PCB silkscreen printing shows a white stripe at the end of the diode body which must match the black stripe on the left end of the diode.